 The Exeter Book, "Wanderer," and "The Wife's Lament"

 When English books were rare (before Caxton began printing in English with moveable type, c.
-1475), all the "literature" in a region might be contained in a sort of single-volume "library" bound together between boards usually made of birch, from the German name for which we get the word "book" via Old English.
+1475), all the "literature" in a region might be contained in a sort of single-volume "library" bound together between wooden boards usually made of beech, from the German name for which we get the word "book" via Old English.
 The great book we know as the "Exeter Book" was given to the library of Exeter Cathedral by the first bishop of Exeter, Leofric, who died in 1072.
 His will describes one great "englisc boc" which scholars believe could only have been the Exeter Book because of its extraordinary size.
 Its parchment leaves measure about 12.5 inches by 8.6 inches, slightly larger than a standard sheet of American paper, and the book originally probably contained a total of 131 leaves.
 It probably was written by a single scribe.
 At some time after Leofric's donation, but before its first study by a Renaissance antiquary named John Joscelyn, someone bound an additional eight leaves to its front, but also, the original first eight leaves were torn out, leaving the first original text (the hymn "Christ") lacking its beginning.
 The Exeter Book is our only surviving source for most works it contains, the most famous of which are "The Wanderer," "The Seafarer," "Widsith," "Wulf and Eadwacer," "The Wife's Lament," and a great collection of the witty riddles at which the Old English poets excelled.

 The manuscript survived because the Exeter Cathedral library resided in a building which would escape the dangers of fire and storm, civil war and two world wars.
 Even so, the ravages of time inflicted upon this unique text in nearly a thousand years can best be appreciated by George Phillip Krapp and Elliott Van Kirk Dobbie's editorial description of the damage it sustained: